Mary Beth Buchanan: United States vs. Dr. Cyril H. Wecht (2008)

-Dr. Cyril Wecht, a former Allegheny County, Pennsylvania coroner and medical examiner, is a prominent Democrat in the Pittsburgh area.
+Dr. Cyril Wecht, a former Allegheny County, Pennsylvania coroner and medical examiner, was a prominent Democrat in the Pittsburgh area.
 In January 2006, Wecht was indicted by Buchanan on 84 counts of fraud and theft relating to using his public office for private gain.
 Wecht's lawyers argued that some of these charges involved $3.96 worth of faxes, and $1,778.55 worth of gasoline and mileage bills charged to the state.
 Buchanan was known for her high-profile prosecutions and investigations of prominent Democrats such as Sheriff Pete DeFazio, the mayor Tom Murphy, and a county judge, Joseph Jaffe.

 Before Wecht's trial, the prosecution moved to dismiss 43 of the 84 counts without prejudice.
 The judge rejected the motion and dismissed the 43 charges with prejudice, which permanently bars the revival of the charges.
 Wecht's defense counsel argued that his prosecution was politically motivated.
 The initial indictment was announced in early 2006, before the November 2006 elections.
 During the trial, the judge barred the defense from arguing that the case was politically motivated.
 Although discussions about possible political motivations were not allowed during the trial, the jury foreman told reporters after the trial that some jurors began to see the prosecution as "political"."I don't know if politically motivated or not, but it seemed to me that the motivations were certainly less than pure.
 There was something behind it other than seeking justice."

 At trial, Wecht's defense team put forth no witnesses and focused solely on cross-examining the prosecution witnesses.